arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/fluency-building-processes/how-fluency-is-acquired/necessary-condition-1-practice-activities-in-which-increases-in-speed-are-possible.md

 ---
+grand_parent: 'Fluency building processes '
+great_grand_parent: 'The conditions upon which learning depends '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+has_children: false
 layout: default
-title: "Necessary condition 1.
-Practice activities in which increases in speed are possible "
 nav_order: 1
-has_children: false
+parent: 'How fluency is acquired '
+title: 'Necessary condition 1.
+Practice activities in which increases in speed are possible '
 ---
 # Necessary condition 1.
 Practice activities in which increases in speed are possible